Bringing inequalities to light

 S: Can you tell us a bit more about the Race Disparity Audit?

 JN: When Theresa May became Prime Minister she stated that social justice would be a focus of her Government.
 The Race Disparity Audit is something that has flowed directly from that.
-The focus of the audit is to display evidence on ethnic disparities (inequalities) in the outcomes from the activities of Government departments, particularly in relation to education, employment, criminal justice and health.
+The focus is to display evidence on ethnic disparities (inequalities) in the outcomes from the activities of Government departments.
+Particularly, in education, employment, criminal justice and health.
 It is led by a group in the Cabinet Office and has recently published the evidence online in an easily accessible format.